hermanwaygo/slate/source/index.html.md

 > Make sure to replace `yourapikey` with your API key.

 Waygo uses API keys to allow access to the API.
-You can register a new Waygo API key at our [developer portal](http://waygoapp.com/api).
+You can request a new Waygo API key by [contacting us](mailto:sdk@waygoapp.com).

 Waygo expects for the API key to be included in all API requests to the server in a header that looks like the following: